Center for Global Nursing

 The Center for Global Nursing has been promoting global health and nursing education since 2001, forming longstanding partnerships that make a difference for the healthcare workforce and world health.

 - A partnership with Daejeon Health Sciences College brings nursing students from Korea for a 2-week visit to learn about critical cardiovascular disorders and women’s health.

 - Academic curriculum requirements join nurse practitioner students with their counterparts at Rotterdam University in The Netherlands to collaborate on case study discussions and presentations.

 - TWU faculty assist in a World Health Organization-funded research study at the University of Witwatersrand in South Africa to test an intervention for women abused during pregnancy.

 Nursing scholars from around the world come to TWU College of Nursing to share their insights and enrich our global perspective.
-Current visiting scholars include:
+2017 visiting scholars include:

-Nurses living outside the United States are invited to Texas through our International Health Professions Nurse Mentor Program.
-The program pairs visiting nurses with faculty to conduct research or develop teaching and clinical skills.
+In addition, nurses living outside the United States are invited to Texas through our International Health Professions Nurse Mentor Program.
+The program pairs visiting nurses with faculty mentors to develop areas of interest or expertise and conduct research.

 One of the best ways to understand the global nature of our profession is to expand your horizons and experience it in person.
-Elective courses in 2017 will take students to China, the Netherlands, Peru, Vietnam, Spain and Chile.
+Elective courses in 2018 will take students, faculty, alumni and community partners to the Netherlands, Peru, and Indonesia.

 Learn more about international opportunities available to our students.